atbcb/ICTTestingBaseline/docs/07Sensory.md

 -   This requirement does not prohibit the use of color or sensory characteristics to provide information, directions, or cues.
 However, they must be used in conjunction with contextual, textual, and/or other visual cues.
 -   This is not a test of alternative text descriptions which require assistive technology access.
 Users with color deficiency do not typically use AT.

-## 7.1 Test Procedure for Use of Color
+7.1 Test Procedure for Use of Color
 ----------------------------------------
+**Baseline Test ID:** 7.1-Color
 ### Identify Content
 Content that relies on color to convey meaning, indicate an action, prompt a response, distinguish a visual element, or identify errors.